leticiafossato/pet-adoption-system/README.md

 - [Author](#Author)

 ## Objective
 Create an app to recommend animals (cats and dogs).
-This system will always recommend the ten pets which low probability of adoption.
+This system will always recommend the ten pets which low probability of adoption.<br>
 The idea here is to make partnetship with ONGs, but for now, was developed only a prototype of the system using a Kaggle dataset <a href="https://www.kaggle.com/c/petfinder-adoption-prediction">PetFinder.my Adoption Prediction</a>.

 ### Motivation